VDA5050/VDA5050/VDA5050_EN.md

 If a node or edge is released, the AGV is expected to traverse it.
 If a node or edge is not released, the AGV shall not traverse it.

-An edge only can be released, if both the start and end node of the edge are released.
+An edge can be released only if both the start and the end node of the edge are released.

 After an unreleased edge, no released nodes or edges can follow in the sequence.